ME-ICA/tedana/docs/contributing.rst

 within the scope of tedana, but code should be written so that it is a possible option in the future.

-Currently tedana works on a single subject, run by run basis however methods that use information across multiple runs are welcome.
+Currently tedana works on a single subject, run by run basis; however, methods that use information across multiple runs are welcome.

 Visualization